Scientists a step closer to saving northern white rhino from extinction

 - Technique developed from scratch -

-"We were able to harvest a total of 10 oocytes -- five from Najin and five from Fatu -- showing that both females can still provide eggs and thus help to save these magnificent creatures," said Professor Thomas Hildebrandt from the Leibniz Institute for Zoo & Wildlife Research (IZW) in Germany who helped carry out the procedure.

-"Both the technique and the equipment had to be developed entirely from scratch," he said.
+He explained that after the discovery that the two females were infertile in 2014, over 15 European zoos had given the green light for their their southern white rhino females to undergo the newly-developed egg extraction technique.

+In July 2018 the first-ever rhino embryos were created, a hybrid of southern and northern white rhino.

-The eggs -- which cannot be frozen -- were immediately flown to a laboratory in Italy to be fertilised with cryogenically frozen sperm, of which there are samples from four deceased males.
+The oocytes from Najin and Fatu were airlifted to a laboratory in Italy, where they will be fertilised with cryogenically frozen sperm -- of which there are samples from four deceased males -- likely by the end of the week.

-The resulting embryos will then be frozen until they can be transferred into a surrogate mother from the southern white rhino subspecies.
-The first such rhino embryos using in-vitro techniques were created last year.
+Now scientists have to develop a technique to transfer the embryos into a surrogate rhino.
+This has been attempted in southern white rhinos but has yet to be successful.

+Then it is a race against time to extract as many more eggs as possible from the living northern white females.

-The team working on the project also includes Italian biotech laboratory Avantea, Czech zoo Dvur Kralove and the Kenya Wildlife Service (KWS).
+The team working on the project includes Ol Pejeta, Italian biotech laboratory Avantea, Czech zoo Dvur Kralove, the Kenya Wildlife Service (KWS) and the German-based Leibniz Institute for Zoo and Wildlife Research.

-"We are delighted that this partnership gets us one step closer to prevent extinction of the northern white rhinos.
-This is particularly touching given the heartbreaking death of Sudan, the last male, who died of old age last year in Kenya," said John Waweru, KWS director general.

-Sudan gained worldwide fame in 2017 after he was featured on the popular dating app Tinder in an effort to raise money for the IVF procedure.
+"As scientists we are gaining so much results and information about reproduction biology and assisted reproduction that can and will help other species which are not so close to the verge of extinction as the northern white rhino," said Frank Goritz, head veterinarian at the Leibnitz institute.

+Richard Vigne, the managing director of Ol Pejeta, said efforts to revive the dying species were crucial to highlighting the "current crisis of extinction that we humans are responsible for."

 - Wiped out by poaching -